anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 Azure NetApp Files is a Microsoft first-party file storage service that provides enterprise-grade functionality to customers.
 It offers three service levels: Ultra, Premium, and Standard.
 However, it also offers a cool-access tier (Public Preview) that allows customers to save costs while maintaining the same enterprise-grade functionality for their file storage.

 The cool-access feature moves cold (infrequently accessed) data transparently to a cheaper storage tier, reducing the cost of Azure NetApp Files storage.
 The cool-access feature is enabled at the Capacity Pool level and can configured on a volume by volume basis.
-Customers can specify the number of days (the coolness period, ranging from 7 to 183 days) for inactive data to be considered "cool".
+Customers can specify the number of days (the coolness period, ranging from 7 to 183 days) for inactive data to be considered "cool", the default being 31 days.
 Once data has reached the specified age, it is then tier to the cool-access layer.
 The meta data still resides in the volume, so the end users still see their data, but the blocks reside at the cool -access level.

 ## Considerations